lvcabral/brs-engine/docs/run-as-cli.md

 * If the app has `ifDraw2D` screens, the app will run but nothing is displayed, unless you use the `--ascii` parameter (see below).
 * As the CLI will run on a single thread, if you need to control the app you will have to enable the `--ecp` option (see below).
+* Use the flag `--registry` to have the device registry data saved to the disk, and restored in following app executions.

 ### Showing Screen as ASCII Art on the Terminal